The Flash season 2

 The second season of the American television series The Flash, which is based on the DC Comics character Barry Allen / Flash, sees Barry recognized as a hero in Central City after saving the city, only to face a new threat from a parallel universe in the form of the speedster Zoom, who seeks to eliminate everyone connected to the Speed Force throughout the multiverse.
 It is set in the Arrowverse, sharing continuity with the other television series of the universe, and is a spin-off of Arrow.
 The season was produced by Berlanti Productions, Warner Bros.
 Television, and DC Entertainment, with Andrew Kreisberg, Gabrielle Stanton, Aaron Helbing, and Todd Helbing serving as showrunners.

 The season was ordered in January 2015, and filmed from that July to the following April in Vancouver.
 Grant Gustin stars as Barry, alongside principal cast members Candice Patton, Danielle Panabaker, Carlos Valdes, Tom Cavanagh, and Jesse L. Martin also returning from the first season, and are joined by Keiynan Lonsdale.
 This season also introduces characters from Legends of Tomorrow, which was being developed as a spin-off.

 The season ran for 23 episodes and premiered on October 6, 2015, airing on The CW until May 24, 2016.
 The premiere was watched by 3.58 million viewers, down from the first-season premiere but average for the series.
-The second season of The Flash received universal acclaim from critics, being viewed as an improvement over the first season, and finished as the 112th ranked show, slightly up from season one, with an average viewership of 4.25 million.
+The second season of The Flash received acclaim from critics, being viewed as an improvement over the first season, and finished as the 112th ranked show, slightly up from season one, with an average viewership of 4.25 million.
 The series was renewed for a third season on March 11, 2016.